umd-huang-lab/perceptionCLIP/README.md

 <img src="intro.png" alt="Alt text" width="100%" />

-CLIP, as a foundational vision language model, is widely used in zero-shot image classification due to its ability to understand various visual concepts and natural language descriptions.
-However, how to fully leverage CLIP's unprecedented human-like understanding capabilities to achieve better zero-shot classification is still an open question.
-This paper draws inspiration from the human visual perception process: a modern neuroscience view suggests that in classifying an object, humans first infer its class-independent attributes (e.g., background and orientation) which help separate the foreground object from the background, and then make decisions based on this information.
+Vision-language models like CLIP are widely used in zero-shot image classification due to their ability to understand various visual concepts and natural language descriptions.
+However, how to fully leverage CLIP's unprecedented human-like understanding capabilities to achieve better performance is still an open question.
+This paper draws inspiration from the human visual perception
-Inspired by this, we observe that providing CLIP with contextual attributes improves zero-shot classification and mitigates reliance on spurious features.
+process: when classifying an object, humans first infer contextual attributes (e.g., background and orientation) which help separate the foreground object from the background, and then classify the object based on this information.
+Inspired by it, we observe that providing CLIP with contextual attributes improves zero-shot image classification and mitigates reliance on spurious features.
 We also observe that CLIP itself can reasonably infer the attributes from an image.
-With these observations, we propose a training-free, two-step zero-shot classification method named **PerceptionCLIP**.
+With these observations, we propose a training-free, two-step zero-shot classification method PerceptionCLIP.
 Given an image, it first infers contextual attributes (e.g., background) and then performs object classification conditioning on them.
-Our experiments show that PerceptionCLIP achieves better generalization, group robustness, and better interpretability.
+Our experiments show that PerceptionCLIP achieves better generalization, group robustness, and interpretability.
 For example, PerceptionCLIP with ViT-L/14 improves the worst group accuracy by 16.5% on the Waterbirds dataset and by 3.5% on CelebA.

 ## Setup